Kindness has been in the news a lot lately.

 Instead, we read books and engage in conversations about the important ideas we find in them.
 We listen to the needs of our friends and neighbors and do what we can to meet them.

-Last week we committed time to rehabilitating a pet that otherwise wouldn't have made it, and reflected together about why this was important.
+Last week we committed time to rehabilitating a pet - one of our laying hens - that otherwise wouldn't have made it, and reflected together about why this was important.

 This week we are planting seeds that will ultimately feed the hungry in our community.